Paul von Hindenburg: Presidential governments

-Urged on by the president, the Reichstag passed a bill supporting agriculture by raising tariffs and providing subsidies.
-Faced with declining tax revenues and mounting costs for unemployment insurance, Brüning introduced an austerity budget with steep spending cuts and steep tax increases.
-The Young Plan required such a balanced budget.
-Nonetheless, his budget was defeated in the Reichstag in July 1930, so Hindenburg signed it into law by invoking Article 48.
-The Reichstag voted to repeal the budget, so Hindenburg dissolved it just two years into its mandate, and re-approved the budget with Article 48.
-Unemployment was still soaring.
-Hindenburg took no part in the campaign, in the September 1930 elections the Nazis achieved an electoral breakthrough, gaining 17 percent of the vote to become the second-strongest party in the Reichstag.
-The Communists also made striking gains, albeit not so great.
+Faced with declining tax revenues and mounting costs for unemployment insurance, Brüning introduced a deflationary austerity budget with major spending cuts and steep tax increases.
+After his budget was defeated in the Reichstag in July 1930, Hindenburg signed it into law by invoking Article 48.
+The Reichstag voted to repeal the budget bill, so Hindenburg dissolved it just two years into its mandate and re-approved the budget using Article 48.